The Homebuyer Glossary

 Mortgage insurance is required by the lender on a high-ratio mortgage.
 In the event that a borrower defaults on their loan, mortgage insurance protects the lender.
 There are three mortgage insurers in Canada: AIG, Canadian Mortgage and Housing Corporation (CMHC), and Genworth.

-Learn how to avoid paying mortgage insurance by securing down payment investment through Arch.
+Learn how to avoid paying mortgage insurance by securing your down payment investment through Arch.

 Mortgage Life Insurance